GeveoAu/blog/_posts/2021-11-04-Quick-dive-into-Nginx.md

 Yeah!! simple as that.
 Now you have the basic knowledge about the nginx.

-Hope you enjoyed, Thanks for hanging up until the end.
+Hope you enjoyed, Thanks for hanging in until the end.
 See you in an another blog.

 Happy playing with **nginx**!!!